CesarLiu/STRIVE/AdditionsForBARK.md

 python src/strive_example.py
 ```
 **Outcome**: Generates BARK scenario based on STRIVE scenario file (json) and matching map (xodr) and visualizes scenario as short video sequence using `VideoRender` class provided in BARK.

+## Open tasks, future work and improvements

+The following advancements could be made to extend and improve the additions to STRIVE explained above.
+The suggestions are listed in their order of relevance for the output of the adversarial scenario generation in STRIVE.

+### 1. Generating more scenarios from INTERACTION trackfile

+When creating `InteractionDataset` in STRIVE, use `InteractionDatasetScenarioGenerationFull` (BARK class) to **generate multiple BARK scenarios** from INTERACTION input data.
+- Create list of input scenarios from given INTERACTION trackfile (i.e., one scenario for each of the `N` agents).
+- Iterate over all `N` BARK scenarios in `scenario_list` (e.g., each agent is set as ego agent once) and perform adversarial optimization for each one.
+- For storing agent information in `scene2info` dictionary, adapt scenario name `sname` and set correct ego agent `ego_idx` for each scenario. (**Note** that the `ego_idx` may not be the same as the agent ID of the ego vehicle depending on the order and number of `track_ids` contained in the input trackfile.)

+### 2. Creating lane graph to use with rule-based planner
+When creating `XodrMapEnv` in STRIVE, create **lane graph of the OpenDrive map** in addition to the rasterized images of each layer.
+- When using rule-based planner (i.e., `cfg.planner = 'hardcode'`) STRIVE requires a lane graph representation of the input map.
+(The planner type is defined in the config file.)
+- The required structure of the lane graph can be derived from `nutils.process_lanegraph (...)` function.
+- When creating `XodrMapEnv` and using the rule-based planner, the boolean `load_lanegraph` is set to `True` and the `process_lanegraph` function is called.
+- To generate the lane graph with `process_lanegraph`, the resolution of the lane graph `lanegraph_res_meters` and `lanegraph_eps` should be defined.
+(Otherwise, default values are used.)

+### 3. Extending OpenDrive map environment

+When creating `XodrMapEnv` in STRIVE, create rasterized images for **all of the maps** stored in the given map directory and included in `map_list`.
+- Note that all maps should be padded to the same size `(max_H, max_W)` (as in original STRIVE `MapEnv` class).
+- All rasterized maps are stored in `xodr_raster` with shape `(M, 4, max_h, max_w)` and `M`: number of maps.